Interprofessional Health Sciences Campus

 Students also are expected to exhibit personality, values and emotional characteristics consistent with developing the professional nurse role.
 If, after consultation and work with approved counselors, students still do not meet these criteria, they will not be permitted to continue in the nursing program.

-Retention and progression in the nursing programs is also determined by the student’s ability to successfully meet the academic and progression requirements as documented in the Undergraduate Student Handbook.
+Retention and progression in the nursing programs are also determined by the student’s ability to successfully meet the academic and progression requirements as documented in the Undergraduate Student Handbook.
 All nursing students in the traditional BSN program must maintain a cumulative GPA of at least 3.0 to enter the clinical sequence and maintain matriculation in the program.
 Students with cumulative GPAs below 3.0 are placed on nursing probation.
 Students on probation must achieve a semester GPA of 3.0 or higher in the following term and must achieve a cumulative GPA of 3.0 within 2 semesters of being placed on nursing probation.
 Students who do not meet these standards will be dismissed from the College of Nursing.

 In the pre-licensure BSN programs, students are placed on Progression Risk or College Dismissal status for failing to meet the academic standards of the College of Nursing.
-Any grade below C+ (77%) in any NUTC or NUTH course, or in Anatomy and Physiology, Chemistry or Microbiology will result in progression risk status.
+Any grade below C+ (77%) in any NUTC or NUTH course, or in Anatomy and Physiology, Chemistry or Microbiology (including the required lab courses) will result in progression risk status.
 A course with a grade below C+ must be repeated and a C+ or higher must be achieved.
 Students may repeat an individual nursing course or required science course only once.
 A grade below C+ (77%) on the second attempt at the same course will result in dismissal from the College of Nursing.
 Three grades below C+ in different science or nursing courses will result in dismissal from the College of Nursing.

 If a nursing student withdraws from the same science course or nursing course more than once, the student will lose his or her matriculation status for the degree in nursing.
 Students with course averages below C+ during the withdrawal period are not permitted to withdraw from NUTH or NUTC courses.